mikkelrask/tingfinder/README.md

 Well, it's not like I have major plans for this scraper, but in the interest of learning, I still want to make this better.
 - I want to make a single database, rather than one for each product and platform.
 - I want the user to be able to give the script arguments to disable and enable different platforms
-- I want the user to be able to give the script an argument to use a specific csv file path (default is in $HOME/nstall
+- I want the user to be able to give the script an argument to use a specific csv file path (default is in $HOME/tingfinder.csv)
-- tingfinder.csv)
 - Use [phantomJS](https://pypi.org/project/phantomjs/) instead of headless Chrome to let it be run on servers.
 - I want the script to have a man page and a `-h` flag to show it as well.
 - I want the user to be able to pick an HTML/md rapport, as output options.